 2 - Medical

 This chapter covers basic medical knowledge and techniques for common injuries and illnesses in the wilderness.
-It does not substitute professional medical advice/treatment or in-depth first aid guides.

 Be prepared